Meet

 Education

-Doctor of Medicine (MD) from New York University Grossman School of Medicine
+Doctor of Medicine (MD), New York University Grossman School of Medicine

 Alpha Omega Alpha, National Medical Honors Society

-Master of Science (MS) from Columbia University in the City of New York
+Master of Science (MS), Columbia University in the City of New York

 Honors Awarded for Thesis Manuscript: A Pilot Study of the Food Order Behavioral Intervention in Pre-diabetes